rjspencer/docs/theming.md

 All of StageBloc's documentation are up on GitHub for you to fork, modify, and improve.
 Join us over there to request features, add suggestions, and report bugs.
 What are you waiting for?
 [Git to it!](https://github.com/stagebloc/docs)

 ## Code Style Guidelines
 Here are a few tips and tricks that we have when writing a theme.
-These are just some loose guidelines---don't follow them if neccesary.
+These are just some loose guidelines---don't follow them if necessary.

 * Use semicolons in JavaScript.
 We do compress JavaScript before we upload it to our CDN, which may cause issues from time to time.